 Maybe you’re investing for a shorter-term objective, like purchasing a house—or maybe you’re trying to ensure you’ll have a comfortable retirement.
 Either way, there are specific investment account types, or “vehicles,” designed to help you get there.

-• You can think of a personal investment account as a default investment vehicle.
-It’s a good choice if you’re looking to grow wealth and want to be able to add or withdraw your funds on your own terms without waiting to reach a certain age or life circumstance.
+Think of this as a default investment vehicle.
+It may be a good choice if you’re looking to grow wealth and want to be able to add or withdraw funds on your own terms without waiting to reach a certain age or life circumstance.
 You do pay taxes on earnings, however, so there are no tax advantages to this type of account.
 If you don’t make any specific investment vehicle choices when you open your brokerage account, this is most likely the one you’re getting.

-• An IRA, or individual retirement arrangement, an investment account designed specifically for retirement goals, which you can open whether or not you’re employed by a separate party.
+This type of investment account is designed specifically for retirement goals, and is available to both self-employed people and those who are employed by a company.
 IRAs carry certain tax incentives; for example, contributions to traditional IRAs are deductible, while Roth IRAs allow for tax-free distributions.
 However, you can’t access the funds without paying a penalty until you reach age 59.5 or meet certain circumstantial requirements, such as purchasing your first home.

-Your broker may offer other savings or investment vehicles, such as a 529 account, which is a tax-incentivized plan to help people save for educational costs.
-For full details on the type of accounts available, check with your broker directly.
+A broker may offer other savings or investment vehicles, such as a 529 account, which is a tax-incentivized plan to help people save for educational costs.
+For full details on the type of accounts available, it makes sense to check with your broker directly.

 Alternatives to Investing Through a Traditional Broker

-Although using a broker to invest in the stock market might be a smart money move for many, there are plenty of other ways to get started with investing.
-(And as you’ve probably heard before, when it comes to investing, time is of the essence—compound interest works best if you start as soon as you can!)
+Although using a broker to invest in the stock market might be a smart money move for some, there are other ways to get started with investing, including the following options.

 Automated investment products, or robo-advisors, are platforms that utilize a combination of computer algorithms and human financial planners to create and manage diversified portfolios at low costs to users.

-Your funds will be invested in a diversified portfolio, and the platform often offers goal planning tools and rebalancing services to help keep your funds moving in the right direction.
+Your funds will be invested in a diversified portfolio, and the platform typically offers goal-planning tools and rebalancing services to help keep your funds moving in the right direction.

 Buying Stocks Directly From the Source